wp-plugins/instagrate-to-wordpress/readme.txt

 	* 	Plugin link at the end of the post body text.
 Can be turned off.
 	*	NEW 1.1.0: Debug mode setting to enable us to troubleshoot further problems with the plugin.
 Off by default.
 	*	NEW 1.1.3: You can now set the post type, eg. post, page or custom post types, where the image will be created in.
 Default is Post.
+	*	NEW 1.1.4: Default post title for images that have no title.
+Can be overridden by custom post title.

 If you have any issues or feature requests please visit and use the [Support Forum](http://www.polevaultweb.com/support/forum/instagrate-to-wordpress-plugin/)